connerm/RSSredditbot/README.md

 RSSredditbot
 ============

-A reddit bot which can be used to post/message rss feed content Uses a PRAW (Python Reddit API Wrapper), flask webserver, and RSSparser python modules
+A reddit bot which can be used to post/message rss feed content.
+Uses a PRAW (Python Reddit API Wrapper), flask webserver, and RSSparser python modules

 The script creates the flask web server and loops continuously, waiting for a period of time